suroegin/markengine/src/about.md

 ---
 title:        About me
-Another-Key: another value.
+description:  Page with information about me.
+keywords:     suroegin, about, about page, information, history
+categories:   one, two
+tags:
+layout:       page
+template:     base
 ---

 # About page